captain-exoplanet/misttborn/README.md

 - Two other types of file can be produced if specified in the input file:
 - plotfile: if the code is called with the --plotbest option, the code will produce plots of the best-fit solution in a PDF file with this filename.
 If --startnew is specified, the plots will show the model corresponding to the starting parameters instead of the best-fit solution.
 - asciiout: if specified, in addition to the numpy save file containing the MCMC chains, the code will also produced an ascii-formatted table listing all of the parameters at each MCMC step.

+PAPERS USING MISTTBORN:
+A number of papers have used MISTTBORN, although early versions were not named as such in the literature.
+- A. C. Rizzuto et al. "Zodiacal Exoplanets in Time (ZEIT).
+VIII.
+A Two-planet System in Praesepe from K2 Campaign 16" [2018, AJ, 156, 195](http://adsabs.harvard.edu/abs/2018AJ....156..195R)
+- M. C. Johnson et al. "K2-260 b: a hot Jupiter transiting an F star, and K2-261 b: a warm Saturn around a bright G star" [2018, MNRAS, 481, 596](http://adsabs.harvard.edu/abs/2018MNRAS.481..596J)
+- M. C. Johnson et al. "Spin-Orbit Misalignments of Three Jovian Planets via Doppler Tomography" [2017, AJ, 154, 137](http://adsabs.harvard.edu/abs/2017AJ....154..137J)
+- A. W. Mann et al. "The Gold Standard: Accurate Stellar and Planetary Parameters for Eight Kepler M Dwarf Systems Enabled by Parallaxes" [2017, AJ, 153, 267](http://adsabs.harvard.edu/abs/2017AJ....153..267M)
+- A. W. Mann et al. "Zodiacal Exoplanets in Time (ZEIT).
+III.
+A Short-period Planet Orbiting a Pre-main-sequence Star in the Upper Scorpius OB Association" [2016, AJ, 152, 61](http://adsabs.harvard.edu/abs/2016AJ....152...61M)
+- A. W. Mann et al. "Zodiacal Exoplanets in Time (ZEIT).
+I. A Neptune-sized Planet Orbiting an M4.5 Dwarf in the Hyades Star Cluster" [2016, ApJ, 818, 46](http://adsabs.harvard.edu/abs/2016ApJ...818...46M)
+If you use MISTTBORN in a publication please let me know (johnson dot 7240 at osu dot edu) so that I can add it to this list.

+ACKNOWLEDGMENTS:
+Andrew Mann helped to write these instructions.
+Thanks to Andrew Mann, Pa Chia Thao, Fei Dai, Elisabeth Newton, and Aaron Rizzuto for various contributions, bug reports, feature requests, etc.